-Editor’s Note: The gap analysis needs to be added.
+There are related requirements on impacts on other network slices caused by traffic and services from one network slice, as defined in clause 6.1.2.2 in TS 22.261 [2]:

+Traffic and services in one network slice shall have no impact on traffic and services in other network slices in the same network.

+Based on TS 22.261 [2] clause 6.1 network slicing, the following service requirement is supported:

+The 5G system shall enable a UE to be simultaneously assigned to and access services from more than one network slice of one operator.

 5.3.6 Potential New Requirements needed to support the use case

 The following new requirements can be derived from this use case:

-[PR.5.3.6-2] For a UE subscribing to multiple network slices which cannot be simultaneously provided to the UE, the 5G system shall be able to provide the UE with the most suitable network slice (e.g. based on the ongoing applications, user preference).
+[PR.5.3.6-1] For a UE authorized to access multiple network slices of one operator which cannot be simultaneously used by the UE, the 5G system shall be able to allow the UE to access the most suitable network slice (e.g. based on the ongoing applications).

-[PR.5.3.6-2] For a UE subscribing to multiple network slices which cannot be simultaneously provided to the UE, the 5G system shall support change of provided network slices with minimized interruption e.g. when triggered by change of active applications, priorities.
+[PR.5.3.6-2] For a UE authorized to access to multiple network slices of one operator which cannot be simultaneously used by the UE, the 5G system shall support the minimized interruption when the UE changes the access from one network slice to another network slice. (e.g. when triggered by changes of active applications).

 5.4.
 Use of Multi-RATs for network slices